 II.
 Order Confirmation (1) Seller shall issue an Order Confirmation to Buyer specifying the price, quantity, delivery time, availability of material.
 Such Order Confirmation shall be binding on the Parties.
 (2) The Order Confirmation shall not incorporate any Terms that are in conflict with the Terms, unless agreed in writing by both Parties.

 III.
-INVOICING.
-(1) The prices invoiced shall be the price as agreed when Order Confirmation was issued plus VAT, if applicable.
-(2) Seller’s shall issue a Certificate of Weight or Packing List which shall be final and binding for settlement purposes.
+Invoicing (1) The prices invoiced shall be the price as agreed when Order Confirmation was issued plus VAT or GST (as applicable in the jurisdiction of sale).
+(2) Seller shall issue a Certificate of Weight or Packing List which shall be final and binding for settlement purposes.
 However, Buyer may at Buyer’s expense and time arrange for an independent weight check at a certified weighing station; provided, Seller shall only consider claims for differences in weight where difference is in excess of 1.5% of the invoiced weight.

-IV.
-Shipment.
-(1) The Seller shall deliver material in accordance with the agreed INCOTERMS®2010.
+V. Shipment.
+(1) The Seller shall deliver material in accordance with the agreed INCOTERMS®2020.
 Any additional costs resulting from special shipping requests made by Buyer shall be borne by Buyer, as shall any additional costs resulting from rerouting a consignment, storage expense, etc. (2).
-The risk of destruction, loss or damage shall pass to the Buyer upon delivery as defined by the agreed INCOTERMS® 2010.
+The risk of destruction, loss or damage shall pass to the Buyer upon delivery as defined by the agreed INCOTERMS® 2020.

-V. Delivery (1) The Seller shall be entitled in its discretion to deliver the full Quantity of material, alternatively partial deliveries shall be permissible until such time as the full Quantity of material has been delivered.
+VI.
+Delivery (1) The Seller shall be entitled in its discretion to deliver the full quantity of Material, alternatively partial deliveries shall be permissible until such time as the full quantity of Material has been delivered.
 For the purpose of the Terms, each partial delivery shall be regarded as an independent delivery.
-While Seller shall use its best endeavors to ship or deliver the material covered hereby in accordance with the Buyer’s wishes, Seller accepts no responsibility or liability, nor shall it entertain any Claims, for any loss incurred by the Buyer due to delays in shipment or delivery caused by any reason whatsoever.
-(2) The date of delivery shall be the day on which the material is put at the Buyer’s disposal in accordance with INCOTERMS®2010.
-(3) The trade terms used in this Contract shall have the same meaning as those defined by INCOTERMS® 2010 and any subsequent amendments.
+While Seller shall use its best endeavors to ship or deliver the material covered hereby in accordance with the Buyer’s wishes, Seller accepts no responsibility or liability, nor shall it entertain any claims, for any loss incurred by the Buyer due to delays in shipment or delivery caused by any reason whatsoever.
+(2) The date of delivery shall be the day on which the material is put at the Buyer’s disposal in accordance with INCOTERMS®2020.
+(3) The trade terms used in this Contract shall have the same meaning as those defined by INCOTERMS® 2020 and any subsequent amendments.

-X. Warranty.
-The Seller warrants it has good and marketable title to the material covered hereby, such material shall conform to the Seller’s guaranteed specifications, and such material, in the form, condition and state as sold by the Seller do not infringe any South African, United States, German, Dutch, or Australian patent.
+X. Warranty The Seller warrants it has good and marketable title to the material covered hereby, such material shall conform to the Seller’s guaranteed specifications, and such material, in the form, condition and state as sold by the Seller does not infringe any South African, United States, German, Dutch, or Australian patent as detailed in Clause XI.
 No other warranty of any kind, express or implied, is made by the Seller concerning the material covered hereby.
-NO IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR PURPOSE SHALL APPLY The foregoing warranty is exclusive and in lieu of all other warranties, representations, conditions or other terms, express implied, statutory, contractually or otherwise, including, without limitation, any warranty of merchantability, suitability or fitness for any purpose, or absence of infringement of any claim in any intellectual property right covering the material.
+NO IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR PURPOSE SHALL APPLY The foregoing warranty is exclusive and in lieu of all other warranties, representations, conditions or other terms, express, implied, statutory, contractually or otherwise, including, without limitation, any warranty of merchantability, suitability or fitness for any purpose, or absence of infringement of any claim in any intellectual property right covering the material.

 XIII.
-Places of Performance and Jurisdiction, Invalidity of Individual Clauses.
-(1) “Place of Performance” for delivery shall be governed by the agreed INCOTERMS®2010.
-(2) “Place of Performance” for payment shall Seller’s nominated bank account which shall be stated on Invoice.
-(3) Place of Jurisdiction and venue for suit for both Parties shall be Pretoria, South Africa or Perth, Western Australia, as applicable.
-Seller shall furthermore have the right to sue the BUYER at the BUYER’s place of business or domicile.
+Places of Performance and Jurisdiction (1) “Place of Performance” for delivery shall be governed by the agreed INCOTERMS®2020.
+(2) “Place of Performance” for payment shall be Seller’s nominated bank account which shall be stated on the relevant invoice.
+(3) Place of jurisdiction and venue for suit for both Parties shall be Pretoria, South Africa or Perth, Western Australia, as applicable, such applicability determined by the relevant law stated in Clause XII.
+Seller shall furthermore have the right to sue the Buyer at the Buyer’s place of business or domicile.

 XIV.
 Assignment This Contract is not assignable or transferable by the Buyer in whole or in part (whether by way of cession, delegation, encumbrance or otherwise), except with prior written consent of the Seller and any purported assignment (transfer, delegation, cession and/or encumbrance) without such consent shall be void.

 XVII.
-Divisible Contract.
-If this Contract contemplates or provides for multiple deliveries or shipments, each such delivery or shipment shall be considered as a separate sale, but always governed by these Terms.
-Neither failure of nor delay in any delivery, nor shortage in quantity or defect in quality in any delivery shall invalidate the Contract as to other deliveries.
+Divisible Contract If this Contract contemplates or provides for multiple deliveries or shipments, each such delivery or shipment shall be considered as a separate sale, but always governed by these Terms.
+Neither failure of or delay in any delivery, nor shortage in quantity or defect in quality in any delivery shall invalidate the Contract as to other deliveries.

-XIX Anti-Bribery and Corruption.
-The Buyer warrants that as it relates to the material purchased from Seller – (1) it complies with all anti-bribery, anti-corruption and anti-money laundering laws, regulations and/or policies of the United Kingdom of Great Britain and Northern Ireland (“UK”), Canada, European Union (“EU”), the United States of America (“USA”), Organisation for Economic Co-operation and Development (“OECD”) and the United Nations (“UN”) and South Africa to which Seller and/or any of its shareholders and/or any of Seller’s shareholders conducts business (such laws, regulations and/or policies are hereinafter collectively referred to as the “International Anti-Bribery Laws”); (2) it complies with all laws, regulations and policies relating to economic or trade sanctions or export controls of the UK, Canada, EU, USA, OECD and the UN to which the Seller and/or any of the Seller’s shareholders is or are the Seller’s Employer’s shareholders conducts business (such laws, regulations and/or policies are hereinafter collectively referred to as the “Sanctions Laws”); (3) it has adequate anti-corruption compliance programs, policies and procedures (“Anti-Corruption Program”) in place to enable compliance with all anti-bribery, anti-corruption and anti-money laundering laws, regulations and/or policies as well as economic or trade sanctions or export control related laws, regulations and/or policies to which it is subject, including but not limited to the provisions of the Corruption of Foreign Public Officials Act of Canada, United Kingdom Bribery Act 2010, the U.S. Foreign Corrupt Practices Act, the US OFAC Regulations, the US Export Administration Regulations and the South African Prevention of Organised Crime Act of 1998 (collectively, the “Anti-Bribery and Sanctions Legislation”).
+XIX Anti-Bribery and Corruption The Buyer is aware of the Tronox Code of Conduct (“Code of Conduct”), is in compliance with the Code of Conduct and warrants that (1) it shall perform the Contract in accordance with the Code of Conduct; (2) it complies with all anti-bribery, anti-corruption and anti-money laundering laws, regulations and/or policies of the United Kingdom of Great Britain and Northern Ireland (“UK”), Canada, European Union (“EU”),the United States of America (“USA”), Organisation for Economic Co-operation and Development (“OECD”) and the United Nations (“UN”) South Africa (“SA”) and Australia (“AUS”) (such laws, regulations and/or policies are hereinafter collectively referred to as the “International Anti-Bribery Laws”); (2) it complies with all laws, regulations and policies relating to economic or trade sanctions or export controls of the UK, Canada, EU, USA, OECD, UN, SA and AUS (such laws, regulations and/or policies are hereinafter collectively referred to as the “Sanctions Laws”); (3) it has adequate anti-corruption compliance programs, policies and procedures (“Anti-Corruption Program”) in place to enable compliance with all anti-bribery, anti-corruption and anti-money laundering laws, regulations and/or policies as well as economic or trade sanctions or export control related laws, regulations and/or policies to which it is subject, including but not limited to the provisions of the Corruption of Foreign Public Officials Act of Canada, United Kingdom Bribery Act 2010, the U.S. Foreign Corrupt Practices Act, the US OFAC Regulations, the US Export Administration Regulations and the South African Prevention of Organised Crime Act of 1998 (collectively, the “Anti-Bribery and Sanctions Legislation”).
+Without limiting the remainder of this Clause, in its performance of this Contract the Buyer must comply with all applicable laws, including those relating to date protection and privacy, including the Protection of Personal Information Act4 of 2013 (South Africa) and the Privacy Act 1988 (Australia).